Exclusive: Turf War Blocked CFPB From Helping Fix Student Loan Forgiveness Program

 That sounded great to Feliciano.
 She owed about $40,000.
 So she called the number on her loan statement and says she was told "you qualify for the program."

 Feliciano says she was told she didn't need to do anything, just to keep making her payments and she'd be all set.
 So she did that.
-But a decade later she was told she didn't qualify because she'd been in the wrong type of repayment plan so none of those payments counted.
+But a decade later, she was told she didn't qualify because she'd been in the wrong type of repayment plan and so none of those payments counted.

 "I was really angry and really frustrated," Feliciano says.
 "I told everybody this is a complete scam."